eliykat/education-cs61a/README.md

-This repo is to record my progress on Berkeley's cs61a (Spring 2011) course.
+This repo is to record my progress on Berkeley's cs61a (Spring 2011) course, which is structured around the book [The Structure and Interpretation of Computer Programs](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs), aka the Wizard Book.

+The course focuses on teaching the fundamental principles of computer programming rather than the syntax of a particular language or the tools in a particular stack.
+Per Wikipedia, it covers principles such as recursion, abstraction, modularity, and programming design and implementation.

 A few notes for anyone reading this: